-SIAS's rating could come under downward pressure as a result of (1) a material deterioration of the sovereign and macroeconomic environment in Italy; (2) a weakening in the group's financial profile (i.e. FFO/Debt below the mid-teens on a sustained basis); (3) a deterioration in the company's liquidity position or a material reduction of cash balances held; (4) a material change in the terms and conditions of key concessions, or other public intervention that negatively affects the overall group's business or financial risk profile; or (5) an aggressive growth strategy resulting, for example, from large-scale, debt-funded acquisitions or investments in activities other than motorway concessions.
+SIAS's rating could come under downward pressure as a result of (1) a material deterioration of the sovereign and macroeconomic environment in Italy; (2) a weakening in the group's financial profile (i.e. FFO/Debt below the mid-teens on a sustained basis); (3) a deterioration in the company's liquidity position or a material reduction of cash balances held; (4) a material change in the terms and conditions of key concessions, or other public intervention that negatively affects the overall group's business or financial risk profile; or (5) an aggressive growth strategy resulting, for example, from large-scale, debt-funded acquisitions, investments in activities other than motorway concessions and/or in motorway activities exhibiting a higher risk profile.